Migrating Codebases From SVN to Git

 - Branches and tags: Most tools cannot create branches and tags correctly, and later you might need to edit those.
 As far as I can see, subgit can do it.

 - Ignore files: Most tools do not even check ‘ignore files’ during migration.
 But reposurgeon and subgit do migrate them.
-However, please take into account that if you use the SVN repository with git-svn and create .gitignore, subgit overrides it during migration.
+However, please consider that if you use the SVN repository with git-svn and create .gitignore, subgit overrides it during migration.

 - SVN revision numbers: You may want to display SVN revision numbers on the commit logs for information purposes (for example, I would).
 To do this in reposurgeon, we need to pass the legacy parameter to the write command.
 And in subgit, we can add revision numbers with an additional step, as explained here.

 - Timezone information in the logs: After the migration, unfortunately, the timezone information in the commit logs are lost (although we have it in SVN).
 If you want, you can add offset to all commit logs with reposurgeon, but I did not do it.
 With git log — date=local, we can see the dates according to their local timezone information.

-- I wrote down my progress on the migration in “General Notes on the Process” section below.
+- I wrote down my progress on the migration in the “General Notes on the Process” section below.
 (It is the latest section of this blog post) You can get an idea about the tools I used and more from there.

 ⇒ Now I elaborate on the commands I used for the two tools I tried.
 (I didn’t add git-svn as it failed.)

 We have directories trunk/branches/tags in the codebase foo, bar under subprojects, and baz under deps.

-Firstly, we want to import the trunk/branches/tags directories into a separate git repository as foo.
-(I put the repository in the file system because it is large, but this is not necessary.)
+Firstly, we want to import the trunk/branches/tags directories into a separate Git repository as foo.
+(I put the repository in the file system because it is large, but this is unnecessary.)

 $ /home/serdar/local/subgit-3.2.6/bin/subgit import --svn-url file:///home/serdar/svn-to-git/svn/foo/ --authors-file ../kartaca_authors.txt --trunk trunk --branches branches --tags tags foo.git